-All of the 2023 PIPE Shares and Warrant Shares offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
+All of the Offered Shares and Offered Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
 We will not receive any of the proceeds from these sales.

-Assuming the exercise of all Warrants described in this prospectus for cash, we will receive an aggregate of approximately \$3.0 million but will not receive any proceeds from the sale of the Common Stock issuable upon such exercise.
+Assuming the exercise of all Warrants being offered pursuant to this prospectus for cash, we will receive an aggregate of approximately \$42.8 million but will not receive any proceeds from the sale of the Common Stock issuable upon such exercise.
 We expect to use the net proceeds from the exercise of the Warrants, if any, for general corporate purposes.
 We will have broad discretion over the use of any proceeds from the exercise of the Warrants.
 There is no assurance that the holders of the Warrants will elect to exercise for cash any or all of such Warrants.
-The exercise price of the 2023 PIPE Warrants is \$1.40 per share.
-The exercise price of the Placement Agent Warrants is \$1.75 per share.
-We believe the likelihood that Selling Securityholders will exercise the Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$1.41 per share on February 8, 2023.
-If the trading price for our Common Stock is less than the \$1.40 exercise price per share of the 2023 PIPE Warrants, we expect that the holders of the 2023 PIPE Warrants will not exercise their 2023 PIPE Warrants.
-If the trading price of our Common Stock is less than \$1.75 exercise price per share of the Placement Agent Warrants, we expect that the holders of the Placement Agent Warrants will not exercise their Placement Agent Warrants are exercised on a "cashless basis", we would not receive any proceeds from the exercise of such Warrants.
+The exercise price of the Warrants is \$11.50 per share.
+We believe the likelihood that Warrant holders will exercise the Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$0.69 per share on March 17, 2023.
+If the trading price for our Common Stock is less than the \$11.50 exercise price per share of the Warrants, we expect that the Warrant holders will not exercise their Warrants.
+To the extent that any Warrants are exercised on a "cashless basis", we would not receive any proceeds from the exercise of such Warrants.

 The Selling Securityholders will pay any underwriting discounts and commissions and expenses incurred by them for brokerage, accounting, tax or legal services or any other expenses incurred in disposing of the securities.
-We will bear the costs, fees and expenses incurred in effecting the registration of the 2023 PIPE Shares and Warrant Shares, including all registration and filing fees, Nasdaq listing fees and fees and expenses of our counsel and our independent registered public accounting firm.
+We will bear the costs, fees and expenses incurred in effecting the registration of the Offered Shares and Offered Warrants, including all registration and filing fees, Nasdaq listing fees and fees and expenses of our counsel and our independent registered public accounting firm.